Skip to content

 Optimization Results

-We can also examine the statistics of the algorithm.
-The optimization is always defined as a minimzation problem, so the positive maximization objective was tranlated to a negative minimization one by the Pyomo to qmod translator.
+Examine the statistics of the algorithm.
+The optimization is always defined as a minimization problem, so the positive maximization objective is translated to negative minimization by the Pyomo-to-Qmod translator.

 optimization_result = combi.sample(optimized_params)